 Near the Opera House and Andrássy Street, this apartment hotel is located on a pedestrian street in a neighborhood filled with shopping and dining options.
 Coming at a good value, each of the 35 rooms and apartments comes with a separate bedroom and kitchen, free WiFi, Art Cool design air-conditioning system, sound-proof windows, and a complimentary shoe shine.
 Amenities include a sauna with Jacuzzi, fitness machines, a rooftop terrace, and bike rentals.
-For the most quiet night’s sleep, ask to be put in a room away from the elevator.
+For the quietest night’s sleep, ask to be put in a room away from the elevator.

 Hotel Palazzo Zichy